 You can also liaise with the parent to make sure they are happy with your services, and if there is anything they feel needs adjusting or extra focus.

-If you follow these steps, your tutoring sessions are guaranteed to be fun and motivating for your student.
+If you follow these steps, your tutoring jobs London, in the Uk or online are guaranteed to be fun and motivating for your student.

 Personalising your teaching methods and using a variety of activities encourage an interest from your student and can change negative attitudes towards difficult subjects.